arcsin-santo.tech

 c.)
 Gather

-Finally, we gather all the split pieces back together so the final layer can process the complete sequence.
+To put them back together, we gather all the split pieces so the final layer can process the complete sequence.

 References